camjc/cub-or-not/README.md

 ## Note

-This has no affiliation with CUB or any of the other companies and products shown.
+This has no affiliation with C.U.B. or any of the other companies and products shown.

-I haven’t vetted the practices of all other examples yet, but just list the main competitor to each CUB product.
+I haven’t vetted the practices of all other examples yet, but just list the main competitor to each C.U.B. product.